fionntmcc/fionntmcc/README.md

 ## Objective

-Motivated and detail-oriented software development student seeking an internship to leverage programming skills and experience in software development.
+Motivated and detail-oriented software development student seeking an internship to spskill programming skills and experience in software development.
 Eager to contribute to innovative projects and collaborate with a dynamic team.
+Particularly interested in backend development.

 ---